isabella232/dashboard-16/README.md

 * Maven 3.2.1 or later

+### Configuring

+To the example you need to provide the embedded URL from your account in `dashboards.json`.

 ### Running Locally

 1. Peform a clean build and install.
 NOTE: The first time this is run maven will download any needed dependencies